-Leslie Controls, Inc. has manufactured industrial products for more than 100 years, including valves for naval vessels during World War II, a time when many ship parts contained asbestos.
-This eventually caused those who made or used their products, including Navy veterans, to become sick.
+Leslie Controls, Inc. manufactured industrial products with asbestos for decades, including valves for naval vessels during World War II.
+This caused asbestos exposure in many people, including workers and Navy veterans, some of whom became sick later.
 Lawsuits led to bankruptcy in 2011, followed by the creation of an asbestos trust.

-Through these contracts, the company provided valves, regulators, and other similar parts commonly used on Navy ships.
-By 1968, the company moved to a larger facility in Parsippany, New Jersey; subsequently, Leslie Controls expanded its product line as well as its customer base to include industrial clients and utility companies.
+- By 1968, the company moved to a larger facility in Parsippany, New Jersey.
+Subsequently, Leslie Controls expanded its product line as well as its customer base to include industrial clients and utility companies.

-In 1990, Leslie was acquired by another company that kept the name.
-Over time, Leslie faced numerous lawsuits over asbestos exposure, which ultimately forced it into bankruptcy protection in 2010.
+- In 1990, Leslie was acquired by another company that kept the name.
+Leslie faced numerous lawsuits over asbestos exposure, which ultimately forced it into bankruptcy protection in 2010.

 For many years, Leslie Controls used asbestos in a number of its parts.
 Asbestos was once commonly used in several industries, particularly high-temperature industries that needed this natural mineral for its resistance to heat and fire.

 Leslie made parts for boilers and steam engines, which operated at high temperatures and pressure.
 Their parts needed to resist heat as well as create a flexible and durable seal.

 In the 1970s, as the dangers of asbestos came to light, government restrictions were enacted.
 However, many components made by Leslie contained asbestos until 1988.